danburzo/hred/README.md

 * `-r` — Return raw (unquoted) strings.

 `hred` has a single purpose: to extract parts of a HTML file as JSON.
 Because the query language extends the `Element.querySelectorAll()` DOM method, `hred` can offer only limited reshaping of the resulting JSON without becoming a complicated DSL (domain-specific language).
 It is designed to be piped further along to something like [`jq`](https://stedolan.github.io/jq/) for further processing.

+## A note on security

+`hred` uses [`jsdom`](https://github.com/jsdom/jsdom) as the DOM provider.
+Although it is used for the sole purpose of parsing the HTML and querying the resulting DOM, and [script execution is disabled by default](https://github.com/jsdom/jsdom#executing-scripts), it's always a good idea to exercise some caution when feeding untrusted HTML from the world wide web into `hred`, just in case.

 ## Related projects